HEaslea/SDE_Notes/GENERAL/All To Do With Arrays.md

 To note, that if all the probabilities are the same, then we just make a call to a random number generator, for i between 0 and the size of the set of numbers, then return the number that is found at that index.

 The way that I felt was really obvious, was to create  range for each probability, say a probability is 1/19, then the range here is that we create a number between [0, 1) then we see if the generated number is between that range or not.
 1/19 is 0.0526, so anything between [0, 0.0526) will give us that number.
-Say the next number will be 5/19 then we say that the generated number will have to be between [1/ 19, 6/19), this is just fairly0 fucking obvious, makes us look really cool.
+Say the next number will be 5/19 then we say that the generated number will have to be between [1/ 19, 6/19), this is just fairly obvious, makes us look really cool.
 Then the last will be whatever the sum of the others is, to one, [n/19, 1]. where n/19 signifies a summation of all the other probabilities up until the last.
 Note that whenever we search something, for instance, searching an array of n disjoint intervals, takes `O(n)`, however, are they going to be ordered, well yes of course, therefore we can do it in `O(log n)` , the time complexity of searching using a binary tree.

 ```